dhale/jtk/readme.txt

 multiple languages, but the majority are in Jython.
 Scripting in Jython is a powerful and robust way to utilize the Java classes in the Mines JTK, and is the way that most of us work.
-We include Jython in a jar file as well as scripts in the jtk/bin directory so these demos can be run without any additional installations.
+We include Jython in a jar file as well as scripts in the jtk/bin/ directory, so that these demos can be run without any additional installations.

 To execute the Jython demos you should (1) copy the appropriate script